seyiogunjuyigbe/facebookrestapidemo/src/README.md

 <hr/>

 ### Getting Started
- Below are instructions to kick start the API in your local server.
+ Below are requirements to kick start the API in your local server.

- **First off, you must have node/npm installed.
+ 1. First off, you must have node/npm installed.
 Install the latest node version [here](https://nodejs.org/en/download/).
-Not to worry, the npm package comes along with the node package**
+Not to worry, the npm package comes along with the node package
+ 2. Mongo DB connection.
+You can either use a local mongodb installation or a [cloud connection](https://cloud.mongodb.com/)
+ 3. Sendgrid API KEY.
+You can create a [free account](https://app.sendgrid.com/) with sendgrid if you don't already have one
+ 4. [Cloudinary](https://cloudinary.com/) Credentials (API key, cloud name and API secret)

  ### Installation